dsw7/ChristmasSocks/README.md

 ```

 ## Testing with Docker
-I am testing this project with Docker.
 To run tests with Docker, first make sure that Docker is installed.
 Then run:
 ```bash
 $ cd /path/to/ChristmasSocks
 $ docker build -t socks .